cloudfoundry/cf-mysql-release/README.md

 Steps:

 1. Create a CF MySQL deployment manifest
-1. Create a BOSH release for CF MySQL
+1. (Optional) Create a BOSH release for CF MySQL
-1. Upload a the release to the BOSH director
+1. Upload the release to the BOSH director
-1. Deploy CF MySQL with BOSH
+1. Deploy the CF MySQL release with BOSH
 1. Register the newly created service broker with the Cloud Controller
 1. Make the CF MySQL plans public